-Rescale provides users with a data-driven framework to make informed decisions on architectural choices that optimize any workload across a range of objectives such as increasing workload speed, decreasing workload cost, reducing carbon footprint, and improving business continuity.
-With these intelligence metrics, CIOs and IT / HPCHPC stands for High-Performance Computing.
-It refers to the ... managers can gain insight into the full economic impact of their decisions.
+Rescale provides users with a data-driven framework to make informed decisions on architectural choices that optimize any Workload refers to the amount and type of computing tasks or...
+More across a range of objectives such as increasing workload speed, decreasing workload cost, reducing carbon footprint, and improving business continuity.
+With these intelligence metrics, CIOs and IT / The use of parallel processing for running advanced applicat...
+More managers can gain insight into the full economic impact of their decisions.
 Having visibility and control over these factors enable organizations to define policies and best-practices that help them accelerate time to answer, minimize SW/HW costs, or simply get more out of their existing budgets.

 This unique and holistic framework, known as the Rescale Intelligent Computing Framework, consists of four key intelligence metrics: